 I am delighted to write the introduction to this excellent handbook and to welcome you here.
-It is my seventh year as Principal and I have learnt a great deal from it myself, as I am sure you will too.
+It is my eighth year as Principal and I have learnt a great deal from the Blue Book myself, as I am sure you will too.

 This historic College is often described as the friendliest in Oxford.
-We aim to offer the finest teaching and access to scholarship in a warm, welcoming, diverse and inclusive environment.
-We are a community (even it may be said an extended family) as well as an academic institution.
-I encourage you to contribute and give back to as well as to take from that community.
+We aim to offer graduates access to a stimulating academic, social, and cultural environment.
+I encourage you to give back to as well as to take from that community and to participate fully within it.
 You are of course primarily here in the College to pursue academic excellence.
 Beyond this, we hope that you take up every opportunity to participate in music, sport, drama or one of many other extra-curricular activities that Brasenose offers.

 You are likely to make lifelong friends in the College.
-The key thing that we ask of you is that you take every opportunity that is offered and treat all others, whether staff or fellow students with respect.
+The key thing we ask of you is that you take every opportunity that is offered and treat all others, whether staff or fellow students with respect.

 The Blue Book sets out a great number of items of information and guidance which you will find invaluable.
 It also sets out rules which govern your relationship with each other.
-We know that many of you have not lived away from home before.
+We know that many of you are international students living in the UK for the first time.
 The sources of information and help are set out in detail - please use them should you need to.
 A problem shared is a problem on the way to a solution.

-I look forward to getting to know each of you personally and very much hope you flourish as an individual whilst you are here.
+I look forward to getting to meeting you at graduate "Blurbs", graduate dinners and other events and very much hope you flourish as an individual whilst you are here.